HouQiming/qpad/readme.md

 *Straightforward.* Powerful features can be accessed without writing arcane regexps or learning a scripting language.

-For more details, visit the github io page.
+For more details, visit the github io page (todo).